 Under U.S. GAAP, if the Company has a valid right of setoff, it may offset the related asset and liability and report the net amount.
-As a result of amendments to rules governing certain central clearing activities, the exchange of variation margin is considered a settlement of the interest rate swap, as opposed to pledged collateral.
-Accordingly, beginning in the first quarter of 2018, the Company began accounting for the receipt or payment of variation margin on Chicago Mercantile Exchange, or CME, and London Clearing House, or LCH, cleared positions as a direct reduction to the carrying value of the interest rate swap asset or liability.
-The receipt or payment of initial margin will continue to be accounted for separate from the interest rate swap asset or liability.
+Based on rules governing certain central clearing activities, the exchange of variation margin is considered a settlement of the interest rate swap, as opposed to pledged collateral.
+Accordingly, the Company accounts for the receipt or payment of variation margin on Chicago Mercantile Exchange, or CME, and London Clearing House, or LCH, cleared positions as a direct reduction to the carrying value of the interest rate swap asset or liability.
+The receipt or payment of initial margin is accounted for separate from the interest rate swap asset or liability.